 Depending on the brand, a low setting on either might be worth a look, especially if you want to add a bit more punch to black depth.

 This setting (and variations of this 'dynamic' option) will see your TV adapt its brightness depending on what is showing on the screen – so during a darker scene, it will go dimmer to hit deeper blacks, and then bump up the brightness for a light scene.

 We’d advise switching this off as it’s not always reliable, and can cause flickering and brightness jumps in scenes with both bright and dark elements, which is distracting.

 How to adjust noise and motion processing

 Noise reduction, or anything of a similar name, will often soften a good HD image too much, taking away detail in an attempt to make an image less noisy.

 The same goes in reverse for edge or detail enhancement, which will usually increase noise in a picture by trying to boost definition.

-This is one of the biggest options when it comes to TV processing, but despite decent improvements, you’re still ultimately gaining a smoother moving object for a less stable overall image.
+This is one of the biggest options when it comes to TV processing, but despite recent improvements you’re still ultimately gaining a smoother moving object for a less stable overall image.

-Better results can often be achieved when motion controls are separated out into blur and judder controls.
-If your TV offers this, we’d suggest you turn judder off and tweak the blur controls to suit.
+Better results can often be achieved when motion controls are separated out into blur and judder controls (LG's OLED sets offer this).
+If your TV offers these finer controls, we’d suggest you turn judder off and tweak the blur controls to suit.

 Sit back and enjoy...